KETV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-In July 2006, KETV launched digital subchannel 7.2 as a 24-hour local weather channel, "Weather Now," an affiliate of The Local AccuWeather Channel with local weather information supplied by KETV's meteorologists; "Weather Now" was also carried on local cable providers and was streamed on the station's website.
+In July 2006, KETV launched digital subchannel 7.2 as a 24-hour local weather channel, "Weather Now", an affiliate of The Local AccuWeather Channel with local weather information supplied by KETV's meteorologists; "Weather Now" was also carried on local cable providers and was streamed on the station's website.
 On September 1, 2011, KETV replaced "Weather Now" with the classic television network MeTV.

 In September 2021, GetTV was added on 7.5.

 KETV is one of several Hearst-owned ABC stations, and among a handful of ABC affiliates, that broadcasts high-definition programming in the 1080i resolution format rather than 720p like most ABC stations.

 Analog-to-digital conversion

-KETV shut down its analog signal, over VHF channel 7, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 20, using PSIP to display KETV's virtual channel as 7 on digital television receivers.
+KETV ended regular programming on its analog signal, over VHF channel 7, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 20, using virtual channel 7.

+As part of the SAFER Act, KETV kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.